control-freak-ide/misc/3dSpaces.md

 Class CFMesh Representation of the geometry of a 3D object

-Class CFPatchMesh Representation of the geometry of a 3Dobject using bezier patches.
+Class CFPatchMesh Representation of the geometry of a 3D object using bezier patches.

 Class CFPlace Group of 3D entities.